 The Exway X1 Pro is the only longboard on this list.
 This makes the build’s weight particularly impressive, as the device offers the length and stability of a regular longboard with a reduced gross weight.
 The Exway X1 Pro is also one of the fastest boards on our list.
 A powerful dual set of 1200 W motors allows it to hit an extremely impressive speed of 29 miles per hour.
+If you are curious about the fastest electric skateboards read more here.
 This electric skateboard also provides a solid range of 16 miles, which makes it one of the longest-lasting batteries in the lightweight board market.
 For a compact board, it also manages to accommodate a maximum of around 300 pounds.
 This skateboard is relatively pricy at around $999, but many riders find that the compactness and solid performance might be well worth the cost.

 For a compact board, the Exway X1 Pro is still a bit heavy.
 It clocks in at about fifteen pounds, but a lot of this weight comes from the extended length of the board.
 Because gross weight has little impact on the ability of a board to be checked by most airliners, the size of the Exway X1 Pro might be a pretty big advantage for a compact board.